The length of time you're contagious for after having a viral infection depends on the type of virus involved.

 - red eyes

-- cold-like symptoms – such as a runny nose, watery eyes, swollen eyelids and sneezing
+- cold-like symptoms – such as a runny nose, watery eyes and sneezing

 Mumps causes your salivary glands to swell.
 These glands are just below and in front of your ears.

-Mumps is most infectious from a few days before your glands swell until a few days afterwards.
+You're most likely to spread mumps from about 1 to 2 days before your glands swell until about 9 days afterwards.

 Rubella (german measles)

-People with rubella should stay off school or work, and avoid contact with pregnant women where possible, for 6 days after the rash firsts develops.
+People with rubella should stay off school or work, and avoid contact with pregnant women where possible, for at least 5 days after the rash first develops.

 You can't spread shingles to others.
 But people who haven't had chickenpox before could catch chickenpox from you.

 Tonsillitis itself isn't contagious, but the viruses that cause it are.
-The length of time you're infectious will depend on the virus.
+The length of time you can spread it will depend on the virus.